ArmorDarks/grunt-gray-matter/README.md

 Result of this function will be used for printing Object to `dest` file.

-Will be invoked with injected following parameters:
+Will be invoked with injected values for following arguments:

 * `data` — extracted and processed by `preprocessPath` and `preprocessMatterData` function (if specified) Gray Matter data.